Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 Perhaps just as important: when you shouldn’t stay in Shanghai!

 Chinese New Year (late Jan/Feb): Half the city shuts down for 2-3 weeks.
 Restaurants close, there’s not much to do, and hotel prices go up.
-Fireworks originate from China, but you won’t see any in the big cities — that surprised me.
+Fireworks come from China, but you won’t see any in the big cities!
+That kind of surprised me.
 Dates shift each year (2026: Feb 17, 2027: Feb 6).
 Avoid the week before and after.

 Golden Week (Oct 1-8): The opposite problem — the busiest week of the year.
 Hotels fill up months ahead and prices can double.
 Book the week after instead; mid-October weather is still perfect.

-A large crowd gathers on a brightly lit city street at night, surrounded by colorful billboards and tall buildings—a scene reminiscent of exploring where to stay in Shanghai. -Copyright-moving-jack.com
+A large crowd gathers on a brightly lit city street at night, surrounded by colorful billboards and tall buildings during Golden Week.

 Golden week!